suparna-khamaru/applitools_hackathon_submission/README.md

 ## Aim

 Goal of this test framework is to keep test-code:
+- test visually using `Eyes` framework
 - simple
 - short
 - readable
 - optimised
 - maintainable
-- avoid duplication
-- reusable
+- reusable (to avoid test code duplication)

 ## Design Patterns & Principles